dlenski/rsa_ct_kip/README.md

 The server (`fakeserver.py`) mimics a "real" RSA CT-KIP server and can be used for interoperability testing with a "real" RSA SecurID client.
+It accepts the requests sent by the client software at two different
+paths: `/` for laziness, and `/ctkip/services/CtkipService`
+in case any real client hard-codes this path.

+It provisions tokens with randomly-generated 12-digit IDs, which it does not retain.
+Official RSA SecurID clients for Windows and Android have been verified to connect to it, and provision tokens from its output.

 The server can run either via HTTP or HTTPS.
 For HTTPS, create a `server.pem` file in the same directory.
 It must contain a trusted,